Information Technology and Computer Support for ESM

 To the left are links to resources available within the department and university.

-All faculty, staff, and students should familiarize themselves with university policy AD20 and its adjuncts, which is required by the Center for Academic Computing for all access account holders, and users of university computer equipment.
+All faculty, staff, and students should familiarize themselves with university policy AD95 and its adjuncts, which is required by the University for all Access Account holders, and users of university computer equipment.

 If you need support with any of the classrooms in the EES Bldg, including technology podiums, support is provided by Classroom and Lab Computing, not the ESM department.
 They may be reached via email at TechClass@psu.edu or by telephone at 777-0035.